 - a.
-A la carte and snack/dessert items sold by the HCPSS Food and Nutrition Service will be reviewed by HCPSS Food and Nutrition Service employees and meet the guidelines from the IOM Nutrition Standards.
+A la carte and snack/dessert items sold by the HCPSS Food and Nutrition Service will be reviewed by HCPSS Food and Nutrition Service employees and meet the USDA Smart Snacks guidelines and Maryland Nutrition Standards for All Foods Sold in School and guidelines from the IOM Nutrition Standards.
 Nutritional information will be posted on the HCPSS School Meals website. - b.
 School celebrations involving foods and beverages may be permitted by the principal no more than twelve times per year after the end of the last lunch period.
 Schools are encouraged to develop alternatives to the use of foods and beverages for celebrations. - c.
-All foods and beverages sold in vending machines that are accessible to students will meet the IOM Nutrition Standards. - d.
+All foods and beverages sold in vending machines that are accessible to students during the school day will meet the USDA Smart Snacks guidelines and Maryland Nutrition Standards for All Foods Sold in School, and will meet the IOM Nutrition Standards. - d.
 Clubs and organizations authorized to raise money on school property using order forms for foods and beverages to be consumed off of school property are encouraged to offer healthier options.
 Clubs and organizations are also encouraged to consider other fundraising activities that do not involve foods and beverages.